List of EastEnders characters introduced in 2009: Trina Johnson

+Manda Best

-Manda BestAmanda "Manda" Best, played by Josie Lawrence, is an old friend and former girlfriend of Phil Mitchell (Steve McFadden).
+Amanda "Manda" Best, played by Josie Lawrence, is an old friend and former girlfriend of Phil Mitchell (Steve McFadden).
 She was first seen on screen on 6 March 2009.
 Lawrence appeared in nearly 50 episodes as Manda between 2009 and 2010.
 It was announced in November 2009 that Lawrence had quit EastEnders and she made her final appearance on 12 February 2010.
 Most of Manda's storylines revolve around her former school friends and history, such as meeting Phil after their brief relationship in their teens and Minty Peterson (Cliff Parisi) with whom she went on to have a relationship.
 In June 2009, Manda's son, Adam Best (David Proud), a wheelchair user who has spina bifida, was introduced.
 Adam takes an instant dislike to Minty which causes friction between Manda and Minty.
 Manda is described as "loving, strange (in a good way) and creative".
 Lawrence described Manda as spiritual.
 She is also described as independent, but secretly yearns to meet "Mr Right".

+Tommy Clifford

-Tommy CliffordTommy Clifford, played by Edward Woodward, is a man who is interested in Patrick Trueman (Rudolph Walker).
+Tommy Clifford, played by Edward Woodward, is a man who is interested in Patrick Trueman (Rudolph Walker).
 He is a neighbour of researcher Theo Kelly (Rolan Bell), who has already met Chelsea Fox (Tiana Benjamin) and confirmed that she lives with Patrick.
 Together they want to meet with Patrick and ask him about the 1958 Notting Hill race riots.
 He makes friends with Patrick, claiming to be an author writing about the riots.

 However, it is revealed that Tommy is not an author and he was racist back then.
 He sincerely apologises and cries when Patrick realises Tommy is the person who started a fire that killed Patrick's fiancée, Ruth.
 He then goes on to reveal that the reason he is confessing now is because he is dying from kidney failure and does not have long left to live.

 Patrick refuses to forgive Tommy, but Libby Fox (Belinda Owusu) says that Tommy deserves a chance to explain himself and that Patrick should visit him.
 He tells her to mind her own business but she later visits Tommy only to find he has been admitted to hospital.
 Patrick goes with Denise Wicks (Diane Parish) to visit Tommy in hospital, where Tommy begs for forgiveness, but when he mentions Ruth, Patrick storms out.
 Denise tells Patrick that the nurse said Tommy will most likely not make it through the night, so decides to go back in and forgive Tommy, who dies with Patrick by his side on 23 April 2009.